jeffy-mathew/waylift-refactor/go/README.md

 # Tennis in [Go](http://golang.org/)

+This application enables to calculate the score for a tennis game.
+There are 3 different implementations added after considering different use cases.

 ## Installation for newer versions of Go

 Newer versions support go modules.
-In that case the subdirectory 'tenniskata' is a go module and you can just use it as is.
+In that case the subdirectory 'tenniskata' is a go module and you can just use it as is, by checking out the code in whichever directory you want in your local.

 ## Installation for older versions of Go

 Assuming you have a proper [workspace](http://golang.org/doc/code.html#Workspaces) set up, run
 ```
-go get github.com/[user]/Tennis-Refactoring-Kata/go/tenniskata
+go get github.com/jeffy-mathew/waylift-refactor/go/tenniskata
 ```
-on the command line, with ```[user]``` replaced with a valid username.

 ## Running Tests

-On the command line, enter the ```.../Tennis-Refactoring-Kata/go``` directory and run
+From the project root directory on the command line, enter ```cd go/tenniskata``` and run
 ```
-go test ./...
+go test ./... -cover
 ```